tokensoft/tokensoft_token/README.md

  - Symbol
  - Decimals

-The following feature can be increased via minting after deployment.
+The following feature can be increased via minting and burning after deployment.

  - Total Supply

 On deployment, all tokens will be transferred to the owner account passed in during deployment.

-There will be **NO** functionality for burning tokens after the initial creation of the contract, but minting is supported.
+## Restrictions

+If a token transfer is restricted, the code will follow the ERC1404 spec and revert the transaction.
+Any wallets interacting with an ERC1404 token contract should first query the contract to determine if the transfer is allowed, and if not, show the appropriate error to the user (including the reason code/text from the contract).

-## Users
+## Roles
-All accounts need to be one of 2 roles; Owner, Admin or have a whitelist other than 0, in order to be able to interact with the contract
+All accounts need to be granted a role by an admin in order to be able to interact with the contract's administrative functions:

+ - Owner: Onwers are responsible for managing permissions of all roles.
+ - BurnerRole: These accounts can burn tokens from accounts.
- - Owner: Owners can add/remove other owners or admins, mint tokens, and transfer to any other valid account
+ - MinterRole: These accounts can mint new tokens to other accounts.
- - Admins: Admins can revoke tokens, update user whitelists, and update whitelist configurations, and transfer to any other valid account
+ - PauserRole: These accounts can halt all transfers on the contract.
- - Whitelist: Whitelist users can transfer tokens to other valid accounts subject to whitelist restrictions.
+ - RevokerRole: These accounts can revoke tokens from other accounts into their own.
+ - WhitelisterRole: These accounts can configure whitelist rules and add/remove accounts from whitelists.

 ## Owners

-Owner accounts can add and remove other account addresses to both the list of Owners and Admins.
+Owner accounts can add and remove other account addresses to all Roles, including Owners.
 Owners cannot remove themselves from being an Owner.
-Accounts in the Owner list can also mint new tokens to other addresses and upgrade the contract logic including transfer restrictions.

 The Owner account specified at the time of deployment will be the only Owner account by default.

-## Administrators

-Admins can add or remove accounts from any of the whitelists.
-They can also enable or disable transfers between whitelists.

 ## Whitelists
 Before tokens can be transferred to a new address, it must be validated that the source is allowed to send to that destination address and that the destination address can receive funds.
 If the sending client does not check this in advance and sends an invalid transfer, the transfer functionality will fail and the transaction will revert.

-Owner and Admin accounts will have the ability to transfer tokens to any valid address, regardless of the whitelist configuration state.
+Owner accounts will have the ability to transfer tokens to any valid address, regardless of the whitelist configuration state.

+An Owner can enable and disable the whitelist functionality to remove the whitelist restrictions on transfers.
+The default state is set as enabled/disabled in the initialiation of the token contract.

 An address can only be a member of one whitelist at any point in time.
 If an admin adds any address to a new whitelist, it will no longer be a member of the previous whitelist it was on (if any).
 Adding an address to a whitelist of ID 0 will remove it from all whitelists, as whitelist ID 0 is invalid.
 Removing an address from the existing whitelist will set it to belong to whitelist 0.
 An address with whitelist 0 will be prevented from transferring or receiving tokens.
 Any tokens on a whitelist 0 account are frozen.
 All addresses belong to whitelist 0 by default.